rebello95/ActivityHub-Platform-Docs/documentation/Event Management.md

 	- `SalesforceData` (**optional**) - if one of the accounts this event is in belongs to Salesforce, you may update Salesforce-specific data within this map of values {`string` => `value`}.
 This may include the following, none of which are required:
 		- `CustomFields` (**optional**) - map of any custom fields you'd like to update on this event.
 Any specified fields that are recognized by the system will be updated.
 They should be formatted in a map of {`Salesforce API name` => `value`}
 		- `RelatedTo` (**optional**) - string ID of a non-who ID within the event's Salesforce organization
+		- `AssignedTo` (**optional**) - string ID of a Salesforce user (cannot be listed as an invitee), to assign the event to
+			- If this is filled in as an ID that is not the requester's, but the requester has the new assignee's calendar added as a shared calendar, an ID will still be returned
+			- If this is filled in as an ID that is not the requester's and the requester does **not** have the new assignee's calendar showing, `null` will be returned as the ID if the event is not in any other accounts.
+(In this scenario, the client should handle removing Salesforce data from the event locally)
 	- `Invitees` (**optional**) - map of invitees {`account ID` => `array`}.
 If included, this should have 1 array of invitees at the key of every account ID specified in the `InAccounts` parameter, each with the following information:
 		- `Email` (**required**) - email address of the invitee
 		- `Name` (**optional**) - name of the invitee